-The subsidiaries of the Company and their principal activities as at December 31, 2018 were as follows:
+The subsidiaries of the Company and their principal activities as at December 31, 2019 and 2018 were as follows:

-Name of subsidiary Place of incorporation Ownership i nterest as at Principal activity December 31, 2018 December 31, 2017 Orezone Inc. British Virgin Islands 100% 100% Exploration & Development Orezone Inc. SARL Burkina Faso 100% 100% Exploration & Development Orezone Bomboré SA Burkina Faso 90%1 90%1 Exploration & Development Burkina Resources Inc. British Virgin Islands 100% 100% Inactive
+Name of subsidiary Place of incorporation Ownership interest Principal activity Orezone Inc. British Virgin Islands 100% Exploration & Development Orezone Inc. SARL Burkina Faso 100% Exploration & Development Orezone Bomboré SA Burkina Faso 90% Exploration & Development Burkina Resources Inc. British Virgin Islands 100% Inactive

-&lt;sup>1 In accordance with the mining laws of Burkina Faso, the Government of Burkina Faso will have a 10% carried equity interest in the company holding the mining permit for any producing mineral project of the Company in Burkina Faso.
+In accordance with the mining laws of Burkina Faso, the Government of Burkina Faso will have a 10% carried equity interest in the company holding the mining permit for any mineral project of the Company in Burkina Faso.